CheshireCaat/puppeteer-with-fingerprints/README.md

 const plugin2 = createPlugin(puppeteer);
 ```

 Use this with caution and only in extreme cases - for example, if you are using a wrapper library.
-It is much safer to work with a standard instance.
+It is much safer to work with a default plugin instance.

 If you want to learn more about fingerprint substitution technology, explore the list of replaceable properties and various options, such as tags, get or configure your service key, use [this](https://fingerprints.bablosoft.com) link.
 There you can also get a test fingerprint and see ready-made values that can be applied to your browser.